Tigers vs. Orioles Player Props Betting Odds

 Torkelson Stats

-- Torkelson has collected 20 hits with four doubles, two home runs and seven walks.
-He has driven in 11 runs with one stolen base.
+- Torkelson has 20 hits with four doubles, two home runs, eight walks and 11 RBI.
+He's also stolen one base.

 Torkelson Recent Games